 Now, let’s look at how Jesus uses this passage.
+When Jesus quotes Psalm 82, He says that the statement “you are gods” was directed to those “to whom the word of God came” (John 10:35).
+That is, those who received the message of God were called “gods.”
 Jesus had just claimed to be the Son of God (John 10:25–30).
-The unbelieving Jews respond by charging Jesus with blasphemy, since He claimed to be God (verse 33).
-Jesus then quotes Psalm 82:6, reminding the Jews that the Law refers to mere men—albeit men of authority and prestige—as “gods.”
-Jesus’ point is this: you charge me with blasphemy based on my use of the title “Son of God”; yet your own Scriptures apply the same term to magistrates in general.
-If those who hold a divinely appointed office can be considered “gods,” how much more can the One whom God has chosen and sent (verses 34–36)?
+The unbelieving Jews responded by charging Jesus with blasphemy, since He claimed to be God (verse 33).
+Jesus then quotes Psalm 82:6 and says, “If he called them ‘gods,’ to whom the word of God came—and Scripture cannot be set aside—what about the one whom the Father set apart as his very own and sent into the world?”
+Jesus’ point is this: you charge me with blasphemy based on my use of the title “Son of God”; yet your own Scriptures apply the same term to others besides God.
+If those who hold a divinely appointed office or those who have a divine position in the spiritual realm can be considered “gods,” how much more can the One whom God has chosen and sent (John 10:34–36)?